The Mining Law Review: Tanzania

 Foreign investments are protected through recognition and protection of private property by the Tanzania Investment Act and the Constitution of the United Republic of Tanzania of 1977.

 Royalties are payable on the basis of a percentage calculated according to the gross value35 of minerals and the process entails all extracted minerals being sorted and valued in the presence of a mines resident officer, a representative of the Tanzania Revenue Authority and a representative of the relevant responsible state organ.
 The report made after valuation will be used to calculate the royalties payable to the government.
-Note that the government retains the right to reject a valuation on account of deep negative volatility and, in such a case, it may purchase minerals at the lowest value ascertained.
+The government retains the right to reject a valuation on account of deep negative volatility and, in such a case, it may purchase minerals at the lowest value ascertained.

 The percentage of royalty payable for metallic minerals, gemstones and diamonds is 6 per cent.
 The royalty percentage for uranium is 5 per cent, that of gems is 1 per cent and that of building materials, salt and industrial minerals is 3 per cent.